About the session

 We also leverage on our voting rights as an active investor, and we actively vote on shareholder resolution.
 As a company we also have corporate social responsibility strategy, which is developed at the group level around the UN sustainability themes that are important to our stakeholders.
 They are climate change, which we believe will be a key driver for the economy and the financial markets for many years to come.
 The other one will be our social priorities.
-We are a signatory to the UN PRI, and have be rated A1 for 6 consecutive years.
+We are a signatory to the UN PRI, and have be rated A1 for six consecutive years.
 We have also committed to an integrated ESG consideration for all our investments since last year (2020).
 We have also reached carbon neutrality for all our operations last year.

-In terms of social priorities, we are also implementing fair workplace practices, which will mean giving equal opportunities to all our employees.
+In terms of social priorities, we are implementing fair workplace practices, which will mean giving equal opportunities to all our employees.
 We also signed up an investment statement against slavery and human trafficking.

-Can you share more about the initiative around the Singapore Green Finance Centre (25:40)
+About the Singapore Green Finance Centre (25:40)

-Taking a step back, the Sim Kee Boon Institute for Financial Economics (which launched the Green Finance Centre) essentially tries to take the best ideas out there and make a real solution for society.
+Dave Fernandez, Singapore Green Finance Centre, Co-Director: Taking a step back, the Sim Kee Boon Institute for Financial Economics (which launched the Green Finance Centre) essentially tries to take the best ideas out there and make a real solution for society.
 We made sustainability one of our emerging areas of focus in the Institute.

 We'd like to be leaning our actions towards the private sector and follow the money.
 We hope that academia also plays an important role.
 But in order for this urgent problem to really have capital redeployed in a way that can make a meaningful difference.
 It needs to be led by the private sector.
 We decided not to let the academics to find what research to use because that'll take a long time.

 We want to have shorter impactful research that will help the industry or add things like standards and measurements.
-There also have dialogues with our Founding Partners to build a talent pipeline.
+There also have dialogues with our founding partners to build a talent pipeline.
 There is not a lot of expertise in the industry, we have to upgrade upskill the folks who are already in the financial sector.